How to identify Open Access journals in your area of research

 These directories can help you identify potential Open Access journals in your field.
-Inclusion in these directories, however, does not guarantee that the journal is of high quality and not predatory.
-Be sure to keep in mind the guidelines on how to recognize predatory publishing when evaluating journals that you have found.
+Inclusion in these directories, however, does not guarantee that the journal is of high quality.
+Be sure to keep in mind the guidelines on how to recognize trusted Open Access publishers when evaluating journals that you have found.

 You can browse the DOAJ's different subject areas by navigating the subject section on the side bar.